aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 with recent `aiida-core` versions (>=2.5).
 Additionally, various endpoints of the old REST-API were implemented.
-In line with the migration to `pydantic` for all AiiDA ORM classes (see [this open PR](https://github.com/aiidateam/aiida-core/pull/6255) as already linked above), work has been carried out on the AiiDA REST API, to prepare the repository for use of the corresponding `pydantic` ORM models.
+In line with the migration to `pydantic` for all AiiDA ORM classes (see [this open PR](https://github.com/aiidateam/aiida-core/pull/6255) as already linked above), work has been carried out on the AiiDA REST-API, to prepare the repository for the use of the corresponding `pydantic` ORM models in `aiida-core`.

 ## [aiida-atomistic](https://github.com/aiidateam/aiida-atomistic)